acornish123/NWEA_Roster_Validation_Error_Tool/README.md

 ## About
 Spreadsheet tool which can greatly assist with identifying the cause of validation errors which the system identified.
 It purely uses advanced spreadsheet functions in order to avoid security concerns and installation issues.
 Partners do not have to install any programs, accept any warnings, or make any changes to security settings to use the tool.
 This file is only for assisting with locating the cause of errors which were detected during an import.
-It does not detect errors on its own, instead it utilizes the errors copied from the associated 'Export - File Validation Errors.cvs' to display helpful information concerning each particular error.
+It does not detect errors on its own, instead it utilizes the errors copied from the associated 'Export - File Validation Errors.csv' to display helpful information concerning each particular error.

 ## REQUIREMENTS